SrPerso/MC-ENGINE-/README.md

-# MC-ENGINE-

-3D Engine - Created for the " Videogames Engine" in CITM ( UPC)

-Created by :

-  Marc Samper Tarancon (marcsamper) : https://github.com/marcsamper

-  Carlos Peralta Sorolla (SrPerso) : https://github.com/SrPerso
+This is MC Engine and we will try to create a full working engine for the subject Engines in te university.
+Mabe by Carlos Peralta (https://github.com/SrPerso) and Marc Samper (https://github.com/marcsamper).